 To specify the color settings for a specific box plot using the Color sidebar:

 Edit the visual you want to modify.
-See Editing Visuals.
+See Edit Visuals.

 If you are editing the visual in a dashboard, select Edit Visual from the visual drop-down menu.
 The sidebar menu for the visual appears.
 If you are editing the visual from the Visual Gallery, the sidebar appears to the right of the visual.